Mammalian kidney: Variations

 Variation of the kidney between domestic mammalian species:

 Structurally, kidneys vary between mammals.
 What structural type a particular species will have depends generally on the body mass of the animals.
 Small mammals have unilobar kidneys with a compact structure and a single renal papilla.
 Larger animals have multilobar kidneys, such as those of bovines.
 By itself, the lobe is equivalent to a simple unipapillary kidney, as in rats or mice.
-Bovine kidneys also lack renal pelvis, urine from the major calyces is excreted directly into the ureter.
+Bovine kidneys also lack a renal pelvis; urine from the major calyces is excreted directly into the ureter.

 Kidneys can be unipapillary, as in rats and mice, with few renal papillae, as in spider monkeys, or with many, as in pigs and humans.
 Most animals have single renal papilla.
 In some animals, such as horses, the tips of the renal pyramids fuse with each other to form a common renal papilla, called the renal crest.
 Such kidneys are called crest kidneys and are also considered unipapillary kidneys (an enlarged modification).
 The crest kidneys usually appear in species larger than the rabbit (for example, in monkeys and camels).

 Author's drawing of a dolphin reniculate kidney:

 The kidneys of the marine mammals, otters and bears are reniculate.
 The reniculate kidneys consist of small reniculi, each of which is comparable by its structure to a simple unipapillary kidney.
 The kidneys of marine mammals can have hundreds or thousands of reniculi, each with its own cortex, medulla, and calyx.
-For example, each whale kidney consist of about renculi which join a common collective system.
-Although the kidneys of manatees are actually multilobar because their cortex is continuous rather than discrete.
+For example, each whale kidney consists of about renculi which join a common collective system.
+However, the kidneys of manatees are actually multilobar, because their cortex is continuous rather than discrete.

 The size of the kidneys increases with the mass of mammals, and the number of nephrons in the kidneys between mammals increases allometrically.
 In mice, the kidneys are approximately 1 cm long, weighing 400 mg, with 16,000 nephrons, while in the killer whale, the kidney length exceeds 25 cm, the mass is approximately 4.5 kg, with the number of nephrons of the order of 10,000,000.
 At the same time, the killer whale kidneys are reniculate, with each renicule about 430 mg in weight and 1 cm in length, making renicule of the killer whale similar to the kidney of a mouse not only in structure, but also in size and mass.